 The effectiveness of MBSR training on alexithymia and resilience in psychosomatic patients was examined in the study.
-The findings pointed out that the intervention can lead to significant improvements in alexithymia and resilience among these patients.
-A noticeable discrepancy was observed between the two groups in terms of alexithymia and resilience.
-The results of covariance analysis revealed a notable distinction between the experimental and control groups in post-test alexithymia.
-The independent variable of mindfulness training was found to have a positive impact on alexithymia, resulting in a decrease in the experimental group.
-These outcomes align with previous studies conducted by Norman et al. (28) and Farzadkia et al. (29).
+The findings pointed out that the intervention can significantly improve these patients' alexithymia and resilience.
+A noticeable discrepancy regarding alexithymia and resilience was observed between the two groups.
+The results of covariance analysis revealed a notable distinction between the experimental and control groups in posttest alexithymia.
+The independent variable of mindfulness training was found to positively impact alexithymia, resulting in a decrease in the experimental group.
+These outcomes align with previous studies by Norman et al. (28) and Farzadkia et al. (29).

-meta-analysis revealed mindfulness-based had treatment а significant impact on alexithymia, as measured by the Toronto Alexithymia Scale.
-Subgroup analysis was carried out to explore the differences further.
-A metaanalysis highlighted a marked decrease in heterogeneity when focusing only on interventions lasting three months or less (28).
-In their study on the consequences of mindfulness, Farzadkia et al. stated that mindfulness skills training was effective in alexithymia and mitigating improving mental health in fibromyalgia patients (29).
-Mindfulness is a psychological-educational approach that helps individuals practice mindfulness meditation in the field of mental-physical treatment.
-Mindfulness training is an experiential exercise that enables people not to be captive to the circumstances of events and have the capacity for choice and influence. addition to the role of mindfulness training, complex emotional interactions within groups provide the opportunity to model successful behaviors and enable individuals to discover their value, usefulness, and uniqueness by helping others, thereby experiencing better well-being and finding new meaning in their lives (17).
+meta-analysis revealed that А mindfulness-based treatment significantly impacted alexithymia, as measured by the Toronto Alexithymia Scale.
+Subgroup analysis was carried out to explore the differences further. А meta-analysis highlighted а marked decrease in focusing heterogeneity, only on interventions lasting three months or less (28).
+In their study on the consequences of mindfulness, Farzadkia et al. stated that mindfulness skills training effectively mitigated alexithymia and improved mental health in fibromyalgia patients (29).
+Mindfulness is a psychological-educational approach that helps individuals practice mindfulness meditation in mental-physical treatment.
+Mindfulness training is an experiential exercise that enables people not to be captive to the circumstances of events and have the capacity for choice and influence.
+In addition to the role of mindfulness training, complex emotional interactions within groups provide the opportunity to model successful behaviors and enable individuals to discover their value, usefulness, and uniqueness by helping others, thereby experiencing better well-being and finding new meaning in their lives (17).

-The role of mindfulness in emotion and mood indicates that mindfulness predicts self-regulatory behavior and emotional states; moreover, it can cause positive changes in happiness and wellbeing by combining joy and clear perception of experiences (16,17).
+The role of mindfulness in emotion and mood indicates that mindfulness predicts self-regulatory behavior and positive emotional states; moreover, it can cause positive changes in happiness and wellbeing by combining joy and clear perception of experiences (16,17).
 In addition, this intervention reduces anxiety symptoms and significantly improves cognitive impairment and emotional processing (15,18).
-The previous results illustrated that mindfulness is associated with psychological well-being, positive emotions, low high negative emotions, and life satisfaction.
+The previous results illustrated that mindfulness is associated with psychological well-being, high positive emotions, low negative emotions, and life satisfaction.
 Mindfulness skills help self-regulatory behavior and positive emotional states; moreover, an increase in mindfulness is associated with a decrease in mood disturbance and stress (20,21).

-Based on the current research, MBSR training was effective in enhancing resilience in the experimental compared to the control group.
+Based on the current research, MBSR training enhanced resilience in the experimental group compared to the control group.
 This finding is consistent with the results of the studies conducted by Godara et al. (31), Demir (32), Kumari Adelian et al. (34), and Baumgartner and Schneider (35).
-Godara et al. (31) found that mindfulness training had a positive effect on mental health, resilience, and social capacities during the COVID-19 pandemic.
-Other studies also indicate that mindfulness training leads to reduced psychological distress, anxiety, depression (32), improved mental, physical, emotional, and spiritual well-being (33), improved sleep quality (34), and reduced physical symptoms (35).
+Godara et al. (31) found that mindfulness training positively affected mental health, resilience, and social capacities during the COVID-19 pandemic.
+Other studies also indicate that mindfulness training leads to reduced psychological distress, anxiety, and depression (32), improved mental, physical, emotional, and spiritual well-being (33), improved sleep (34), and reduced quality physical symptoms (35).